 Dell 2400 Projector 1024x768 XGA

-The Bronze Foundry and Metalwork areas are equipped to cater for most metal and casting processes undertaken by artists.
-The operation encourages direct hands on use of the facilities and experimentation is encouraged across a range of casting and mould-making processes.
+The Foundry and Metalwork areas are equipped to cater for the sandcasting process only and we are unable to facilitate refractory casting.
+The operation encourages direct hands on use of the facilities and experimentation is encouraged across a range of mould-making processes.

 Facilities Include